We will make your domain transfer to easyname easy!

-If the state of the domain is in "REGISTRAR-LOCK" or "clientTransferProhibited" (see WHOIS entry), then the domain cannot be transferred to a new registrar (provider).
-Deactivate the lock in the domain administration of your old registrar or ask your old registrar to deactivate the lock if you cannot administrate the domain by yourself.
+If the domain status is in “REGISTRAR LOCK” or “ClientTransferProhibited” (visible in the WHOIS entry), the domain cannot be transferred to a new registrar (provider).
+Remove this lock in the management domain or have the lock removed by your old registrar if you cannot manage your domain yourself.

 Depending on the provider, the EPP Key can be called differently.
 Synonyms for it are AUTH Code, Authorization Key, Authorization Code, Transfer Authorization Code, EPP Code orTransfer Key.
 However it never changes its function, namely to prevent the not authorized domain transfer.

 Every domain has a unique EPP Key known only by the registrant (domain owner) and the current registrar (provider).
 The domain owner uses the EPP Key as identification tool when the domain transfer from the current to the new provider is done.
 This way an imminent abuse can be prevented.